A safe place where people learn and grow,

 - Notes going home – Trip details / liaising with venues, gathering required information, preparing notes etc, informing parents of upcoming events

 - Managing lunch support team as well as stock control of food supplies given to those children who may not have enough

 - Trip Liaison and preparation officer – Ensuring all required information is to hand in advance of trips.
-On trip days each group to have a bag with juice, jugs, plastic cups, biscuits and travel bag (wipes, tissues, newspapers, black bag, bin liners, cheque/money)
+On trip days each group will have a bag with juice, jugs, plastic cups, biscuits and travel bag (wipes, tissues, newspapers, black bag, bin liners, cheque/money)

-- Volunteer Support – checking in with volunteers each day, following up with volunteers – confirming attendance, updating rosters and acting as Information Liaison officer Organising social nights out on Fridays for Volunteers
+- Volunteer Support – checking in with volunteers each day, following up with volunteers – confirming attendance, updating rosters and acting as Information Liaison officer, organising social nights out on Fridays for Volunteers

 Skills, Experience & Qualities